GOLDEN RULES FOR SHOE CARE

 STEP 3: SHINE AND CONDITION THE LEATHER

-Using your cloth and conditioner, buff the conditioner into your shoes in small layers, using tight, circular motions.
+Using the smaller end of your buffing brush, buff the cream into your shoes in small layers, using tight, circular motions.
 Once you have covered the entire shoe surface, use your cloth to lightly wipe away any excess product.
-It is best to apply the conditioner onto the cloth first, instead of directly onto the shoe.
+It is best to apply the cream onto the brush first, instead of directly onto the shoe.
+Allow to dry for up to 10 minutes then using the longer end of the buffing brush, buff the cream into the shoe using small circular motions.

 Try to avoid directly applying the creams into crevasses/perforation/brogue detailing, and on the stitching, as it can be hard to remove and can discolour the thread.